A fantastic Low FODMAP pasta sauce recipe – no onion or garlic needed! Serve over low FODMAP pasta or spaghetti squash for an easy meal!

 - FODY Foods Low FODMAP Tomato and Basil Sauce (certified)

 - FODY Foods Low FODMAP Arrabbiata Sauce (certified)

 - Prego Sensitive Recipe Traditional Italian Sauce (certified)

 What’s pasta sauce without the pasta? 🙂 Here are some low FODMAP pasta and non-pasta options to consider serving under your pasta sauce:

-- Spaghetti Squash: Boost your FODMAP-friendly veggie intake with cooked spaghetti squash.
-Per Monash, a low FODMAP serving is a ½ cup or 75 grams.
+Spaghetti squash: A low FODMAP serving is ½ cup or 75 grams.

-- Boost protein by adding cooked ground turkey, grilled chicken slices, or canned lentils (serving size on Monash app) into the sauce.
+- Boost protein by adding cooked ground turkey (or beef), grilled chicken slices, or canned lentils (½ cup is low FODMAP) into the sauce.

-- If you’re not already serving the sauce over a veggie, add a side of FODMAP-friendly veggies.
-Some ideas include crunchy carrots, steamed broccoli, or a lettuce salad with low FODMAP lemon vinaigrette.
+- Add a side of FODMAP-friendly veggies.
+Some ideas include crunchy carrots, steamed green beans (15 beans are low FODMAP), or a lettuce salad with low FODMAP lemon vinaigrette.

-- For dessert, enjoy a low FODMAP serving of fruit like an orange, strawberries or grapes.
+- Enjoy a low FODMAP serving of fruit like an orange, strawberries, or grapes.